Gladiators (2024 British TV series): Russia

-A Russian adaption of the format based on the BBC program was announced by NTV, and its production began in March 2025.
+A Russian adaption of the format based on the BBC programme was announced by NTV, and its production began in March 2025.
 It began airing in May 2025, with Nikita Panfilov and Kirill Kosharin as its presenters.
 Just like with Germany, it is their first domestic series since sending "unofficial" Gladiators to the International Gladiators competition in the mid-1990s.

 United States

 After the success of the British reboot, the American producers showed their interest of rebooting the very original American Gladators format, in the lead of original producer and creator of the franchise, Johnny Ferraro.
-In May 2025, Deadline announced WWE superstar Mike 'The Miz' Mizanin as the host of the new reboot of the American Gladiators, based upon the success of the BBC reboot, to be aired on Amazon Prime Video from yet unknown date.
+In May 2025, Deadline announced WWE superstar Mike 'The Miz' Mizanin as the host of the new reboot of the American Gladiators, based upon the success of the BBC reboot, to be aired on Amazon Prime Video from April 2026.

-Gladiators: Live Tour 2025
+Gladiators: Live Tour

+2025

-The very first live arena tour based on the BBC show is set to run from the start of November to the end of December 2025, across different cities of the mainland England and Scotland.
+The very first live arena tour based on the BBC show was set to run from the start of November to the end of December 2025, across different cities of the mainland England and Scotland.

 Gladiators Live Tour displays of superhuman strength, lightning speed and awe-inspiring athleticism across four gripping events of the show, and the Eliminator.
 Each of the two-hour long shows showcase "spectacular action and fierce competition", where some of the main show's gladiators take on previous contenders across the already aired BBC reboot.
 The live tours also allow the fans of the show to meet and greet with the Gladiators, and have a closer look at the arena floor.

-Hosting the tour are Maia Beth, a London-based DJ and radio presenter on BBC Radio 1., and Radzi Chinyanganya, a former UK Gladiators contender.
+Hosting the tour are Maia Beth, a London-based DJ and radio presenter on BBC Radio 1, and Radzi Chinyanganya, a former UK Gladiators contender.
 The tour is being overseen by the TV referee Mark Clattenburg with the assistance of Sonia Mkoloma and Lee Phillips.
 Like for the main televised series, the official Instagram account of the live tour, which has currently over 2,000 followers, covers the highlights and main events relating to the tour.